Lynixx01/DmThemeChanger/README.md

 ## My first project btw :)

-Sorry for mess code.
+Sorry for the mess code.
 Hope you guys like it...

 # DM Theme Changer